dotnet/docs/docs/fsharp/style-guide/component-design-guidelines.md

 #### Hide the representations of record and union types if the design of these types is likely to evolve

 Avoid revealing concrete representations of objects.
-For example, the concrete representation of **System.DateTime** values is not revealed by the external, public API of the .NET library design.
+For example, the concrete representation of <xref:System.DateTime> values is not revealed by the external, public API of the .NET library design.
 At run time, the Common Language Runtime knows the committed implementation that will be used throughout execution.
 However, compiled code doesn't itself pick up dependencies on the concrete representation.

 #### Avoid the use of implementation inheritance for extensibility

 In F#, implementation inheritance is rarely used.
 Furthermore, inheritance hierarchies are often complex and difficult to change when new requirements arrive.
-Inheritance implementation still exists in F# for compatibility and rare cases where it is the best solution to a problem, but alternative techniques should be sought in your F# programs when designing for polymorphism.
+Inheritance implementation still exists in F# for compatibility and rare cases where it is the best solution to a problem, but alternative techniques should be sought in your F# programs when designing for polymorphism, such as interface implementation.

 ### Function and member signatures

-#### Use tuples when appropriate for return values
+#### Use tuples for return values when returning a small number of multiple unrelated values

 Here is a good example of using a tuple in a return type: